K0V0/BandzoneAndroidUnofficial/README.md

 - [x] reload bands activity on step back if connection changed during time spent inside band profile
 - [x] when playback paused in bands list and back into band profile or opposite, player state (in bands list) or player at all (in band profile) not restored
 - [x] add icon next to searchfield (in lace when loading wheel occurs) in bands list signalizing player mode (offline/online)
-- [ ] ^ use that icon as basic settings menu to toggle player mode by user
+- [x] ^ use that icon to toggle basic settings menu
-- [ ] ^ in that menu, give user the possibility to work in offline mode even if data on (architecture done, just do menu)
+- [x] ^ in that menu, give user the possibility to work in offline mode even if data on (architecture done, just do menu)
 - [x] [IMPORTANT] in offline mode, grey out and remove click listeners on tracks that has not been downloaded
 - [x] ^ change download icon on that tracks to something that will inform user that he must download it first when online
 - [x] [SERIOUS] when going into band profile in offline mode, something black occupy half of the screen until track played, then content jumps